SynapticSage/CodeWeave/README.md

 - `--tree_flags`: Flags to pass to the 'tree' command (e.g., '-a -L 2').
 If not provided, defaults will be used.
 - `--topN`: Show the top N lines of each file in the output as a preview.
 - `--program`: Run a specified program on each file matching a given filetype.
 Format: `filetype=command`.
 The command will be run with the file path as an argument, and the output will be included in the output file.
 Use `*` as the filetype to run the command on all files.
+- `--nosubstitute`: Show both program output AND file content when using `--program`.
+Without this flag (default behavior), only the program output will be shown instead of the file content.

 ### Example Usage